oVirt/ovirt-system-tests/README.md

 Make sure your machine is set up with `setup_for_ost.sh` You can use `ost.sh` for running the complete suite on a concrete ost-images distro E.g. `./ost.sh run basic-suite-master el8stream`

-You can use `--custom-repo` for verifying an oVirt patch E.g `./ost.sh run basic-suite-master el8stream --custom-repo=https://jenkins.ovirt.org/job/ovirt-dwh_standard-check-patch/****/`
+You can use `--custom-repo` for verifying an oVirt patch:

+* On your GitHub account go to Settings/Developer settings/Personal access tokens/Generate new token, and give it the **repo** scopes.
+* On your ost machine run `export GITHUB_TOKEN=personal_access_token`
+* Run the tests, e.g `./ost.sh run basic-suite-master el8stream --custom-repo=https://github.com/oVirt/ovirt-engine/pull/pr_number`
 You can pass this option multiple times to test more than 1 build at once.

 The environment is left running after it finishes so that you can examine or further use the created environment.